clnsmth/soso/docs/source/dev/design.rst

 The benefits of the JSON-LD Framing approach include ease of extension to other metadata standards through the creation of new crosswalks and simplified maintenance, as modifications are primarily made to the crosswalk file.
 However, this approach has its downsides.
 Some metadata standards cannot be serialized to JSON-LD, necessitating additional custom code.
 Additionally, when dealing with metadata standards with nested properties, framing results in information loss, as framing works best for flat sets of properties.

 Ultimately, we determined that the potential loss of information during conversion outweighed the benefits of simplified maintenance.
-Furthermore, it was not evident that JSON-LD Framing offered a less complex solution compared to the Strategy Pattern.